 Ruby is a popular object-oriented scripting language.
 The name was taken from the birthstone of the colleague of its creator Yukihiro Matsumoto.
 And we have to say; Ruby is one of the sassiest gemstone baby names.

-The name Rowena has a vaguely Celtic and retro sound it.
+The eccentric name Rowena has a vaguely Celtic and retro sound to it.
 It was the name of the heroine of the novel “Ivanhoe”, Sir Walter Scott’s novel.
-And, it has “Harry Potter” reference too, which probably only die-hard fans will understand.
+And, it has a “Harry Potter” reference too, which probably only die-hard fans will understand.

 Natasha is the real name of the Black Widow, who hid her ninja skills with a ballerina cover story.
-The name is also sleek and deadly, just like Natasha.
-And it’s one of those names that your child can grow it.
+The individualistic name is also sleek and deadly, just like Natasha.
+And it’s one of those names that your child can grow.
 Even nicknames for Natasha are really cute.

 Trillian is the queen of the nerdy girls.
 The name sounds like ‘trillion’, and has become rather popular recently.
 Plus, it’s the name of the astrophysicists in the “Hitchhiker’s Guide to the Galaxy”.
-And, who does not love a lovely HGTTGG reference.
+And, who doesn’t love a lovely HGTTGG reference.

-Our nerdy girl names list would be incomplete without including Leia.
+Our geek chic girl names list would be incomplete without including Leia.
 The name might be obscure, but is definitely timeless.
 In fact, the name made a jump between the years 2013 and 2014.
 The meaning of this name is ‘delicate’, but our brave princess was anything but delicate.